ItamarAharony/DeepQLearning-15Puzzle/README.md

 ```

-## Running the Code
+## Running the Training code

-To train the DQN agent, run the `training.py` script:
+To train the DQN agent, run the `main.py` script:

 ```
-python training.py
+python main.py
 ```

 You can customize the training parameters, such as the number of episodes, learning rate, and epsilon settings, directly in the `train_dqn` function call.